kitspace/electro-grammar/README.md

+# Electro Grammar
-# NPM module for parsing electronic component descriptions
+>NPM module for parsing electronic component descriptions

 This is a parser using [Nearley](http://nearley.js.org/) that defines a grammar for describing generic electronic components such as surface mount resistors and capacitors.
-A function to match the result to part in the [Common Parts Library][CPL] is also provided.
+A function to match the result to a part in the [Common Parts Library][CPL] is also provided.

 ```js
 const {parse, matchCPL} = require('electro-grammar')
 ```

 ## Parsing

+### Resistors
 Parses capacitance, package size, characteristic, tolerance and voltage rating for capacitors.

 ```js